microsoft/onnxruntime-inference-examples/c_cxx/Snpe_EP/README.md

     ```

     Run the script to generate the Onnx model with the DLC content embed in a Onnx node.
     Change the data type for input & output from TensorProto.FLOAT to TensorProto.UINT8 if you want to run model inference with quantized data.
 It's helpful to save the bandwidth (expecially for application with CS mode, data need to be transmitted across the network).
-Also need to change the options_values for buffer_type from FLOAT to TF8 in the main.cpp
+Also need to change the options_values for buffer_type from FLOAT to TF8 in the main.cpp.
+    ```
+    std::vector<const char*> options_keys = {"runtime", "buffer_type"};
+    std::vector<const char*> options_values = {"CPU", "TF8"}; // set to TF8 if use quantized data

+    CheckStatus(g_ort, g_ort->SessionOptionsAppendExecutionProvider_SNPE(session_options, options_keys.data(),
+                                                                       options_values.data(), options_keys.size()));
+    ```
+    Please refers to the unit test case [Snpe_ConvertFromAbs.QuantizedModelTf8Test](https://github.com/microsoft/onnxruntime/blob/5ecfaef042380995fb15587ccf6ff77f9d3a01d2/onnxruntime/test/contrib_ops/snpe_op_test.cc#L209-L251) for more details.

 # How to build